|Quick links: Fast Facts on CKD I Our Resources>

-REGISTER your decision with the Australian Organ Donor Register> or freecall to 1800 777 203
+REGISTER your decision with Australian Organ Donor Register> or freecall 1800 777 203

-For forms to register, update or remove your contact information> or contact any Medicare Service Centre
+Register, update or remove contact information> or contact any Medicare Service Centre

 Recording your decision on the Australian Organ Donor Register is voluntary.
 You must be 16 years or older to register.
 The Donor Register allows authorised medical staff check your donation decision from anywhere in Australia, 24 hours a day, 7 days a week.
 They can give this information to your family if you die.
 Family consent is always needed before donation can go ahead.